ideo/shape/README.md

  - yarn install
  - migrate or rollback any migrations relevant (or not relevant) to the branch, and checkout `db/schema.rb`
  - git submodule update

+You can also decline the updates e.g. if you are just making a quick branch update don't want to rollback migrations (and lose data).

 ### Keeping database in sync